Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Southwark and are not the council.
 About us

-The primary item scheduled for discussion is the consideration of nominations for the Freedom of the Borough award.
-This honour is the highest accolade the council can bestow, recognising individuals or organisations that have rendered eminent services to the borough
+The Council Assembly considered and agreed nominations for the prestigious Freedom of the Borough award.
+This honour is the highest accolade the council can bestow, recognising individuals or organisations who have rendered eminent services to the borough

 Attendees